davidalecrim1/http-from-scratch/README.md

 The server then chooses one of the compression schemes listed in Accept-Encoding and compresses the response body with it.

 Then, the server sends a response with the compressed body and a Content-Encoding header.
 Content-Encoding specifies the compression scheme that was used.

-## Future Features
-- Support handler functions like default http library.
-- Add a recovery middleware

-## TODO
-- Finish the refactor and receive incoming request to trigger the proper handling.
-- Fix mess in the CORS tests when running all together.